This is a mobile version, full one is here.

 Direct and Annotate Lines.
 There is nothing more annoying on a diagram than a line connecting two rectangles without any text on it and without any direction.
 Is it a flow of data?
 Is it a compile-time dependency?
 There are many possible meanings.
 Always use arrows, and always annotate them—this will help me understand you much faster.

-Don't Use Colors.
-Or let me put it this way: Don't abuse colors.
-And in order to avoid abusing them, you be better off staying away from colors in the first place.
+Don’t Use Colors.
+Or let me put it this way: Don’t abuse colors.
+And in order to avoid abusing them, you are better off staying away from colors in the first place.
 If you need to use colors, there must be something wrong with your diagram.
-It's probably too complex; that's why you need to use colors.
+It’s probably too complex; that’s why you need to use colors.
 Simplify it by grouping elements.

 Don’t Be Creative.
 It’s not art; it’s engineering.
 You don’t need to impress me; you need to deliver the message.
 Your goal is not to show how sophisticated your mind is.
 Moreover, your diagram style should not be personal.
 A diagram from you and a diagram from another architect should look almost exactly the same if they deliver the same message.
 It’s call uniformity.
 That’s how you make them easier for me to understand.
 I don’t want to have to learn your personality in order to understand your diagram.
 If it’s a server, draw a rectangle.
 There’s no need to put a 3D picture of an HP server there.
 A rectangle is enough.
 Also, please no shades, no fonts, and no styles.
 Again, it’s not an artistic contest.
 I will understand your rectangle pretty well without that “nice” shadow you’re tempted to drop.
 I will also understand an arrow with a default width; no need to make it wider just because your diagram editor allows you to.
 Don’t waste your time and my time on all this styling.
 Just focus on those simple lines, rectangles, text, and arrows.